kdlong/SelectorTools/Readme.md

 scram b -j 8
 ```

 You will also want to install a separate package that contains information on the datasets used and histograms and binning.
-It is not required that you use this file, but it will be convenient for managing larger datasets (e.g., for getting the correct cross sections).
+It is possible to decouple analyses from this repository, but most of the existing ones do depend on it.
 It's recommended that you fork this into your github because some files/settings will be user specific.

 install_path = ~username/work/ (or whatever you prefer)